Jongchan/week2_ssd_tutorial/README.md

 * Resolution: current default resolution is 300 (specified in `data/config.py` as `min_dim`), what is the ultimate best resolution?
 * Online hard sample mining (OHEM) or Focal Loss: there are easy / hard samples in the training.
 Online Hard Sample Mining (OHEM) is a popular technique to improve performance, and Focal Loss is a simple version of it.
 Try it, and see if there is some meaningful improvements.
 * Backbone: VGG is a too simple backbone.
 How about using other backbones such as ResNet? (try with different sized backbones)

+### Task3: Analyze how the model
+* Any analysis on the model performance, apart from simple mAP.
+This may include some qualitative analysis.
+For example, calculate the model performance for large bboxes and small bboxes; why some classes have lower performance than others; etc.